A review of Common People at Southampton Common through the eyes of a child.

 We popped into the VIP area called The Nook to see what the crack was and it was VERY busy with nowhere to sit, apart from on the grass, which we could have done from the other side of the barriers which was a shame.
 However it had premium restroom facilities and great stage views with its own bar and food.

-Ordinarily I would have stayed up late to watch the bands perform on the main stage but without the leisurely walked back to our tent (carrying me asleep no doubt) and threat of bank holiday traffic looming we left early.
+Ordinarily I would have stayed up late to watch the bands perform on the main stage but without the leisurely walk back to our tent (carrying me asleep no doubt) and threat of bank holiday traffic looming we left early.
 It was a great first visit to a young festival which is only in its second year and we look forward to returning again for many more years to come.

 My mummy has made memories at Southampton Common, hopefully I can too…